-The value of a Rhodes Scholarship averages about $50,000 per year (as of 2011), though the value varies depending on the academic field and the degree (B.A., master’s, doctoral) chosen.
+The value of a Rhodes Scholarship generally exceeds $50,000 per year, depending on the academic field and the degree (bachelor's, master’s, doctoral) chosen.

 Sewanee and the Rhodes Scholar Tradition

-Carrie Ryan, Sewanee’s newest Rhodes Scholar, is a cultural anthropology major.
+Carrie Ryan, Sewanee’s 26th Rhodes Scholar, majored in cultural anthropology.
 The president of the student body and a student trustee, she also co-founded the campus diversity coalition and won the 2011 Harold Love Outstanding Community Service Award for all public and private universities in Tennessee.
-Ryan also founded an organization fostering relationships between public school students and residents of retirement communities.
-Her interest in serving the elderly and extensive academic work in gerontology led her to two research opportunities—one at the Davis School of Gerontology at the University of Southern California and the other in Visakhapatnam, India.
-Ryan plans to pursue an M.Phil. in evidence-based social intervention at Oxford.
+Ryan founded an organization fostering relationships between public school students and residents of retirement communities.
+Her interest in serving the elderly and extensive academic work in gerontology led her to two research opportunities: one at the Davis School of Gerontology at the University of Southern California and the other in Visakhapatnam, India.

 “It is wonderful that a Sewanee student has again prevailed in Rhodes competition,” said Sewanee Vice-Chancellor John McCardell.
 “We all congratulate Carrie on this remarkable achievement, which is all the more impressive when one looks at the list of all 32 recipients and sees how few liberal arts colleges are on the list.”